 If you need to use stock photography due to budget or time constraints, make sure the images you choose are realistic for your business and try to find something unique that hasn’t been used on a million brochures and websites already.
 Avoid stock images that very clearly do not include your team members or office space.

 Ultimately, custom photography has the “It Factor.”
 Hiring a pro allows you to get top-notch photos of your product, your people, and your projects.
 Start by brainstorming photo ideas with your photographer.
-Dream big of the kind of photos that would best represent your brand and then work together to make them happen!
-It will take time, planning, and money, but if it’s feasible we highly recommend it.
+Dream big about the kind of photos that would best represent your brand and then work together to make them happen!
+It will take time, planning, and money, but if it’s feasible, we highly recommend it.

 The phrase “a picture is worth a thousand words” might sound cliche, but it’s popular for a reason.
 The average person only reads 20 percent of text on a webpage.
-With 65 percent of people identifying as visual learners, it’s a no-brainer: If you can capture your brand’s message in an image, its will resonate with your users much more than mere text.
+With 65 percent of people identifying as visual learners, it’s a no-brainer: If you can capture your brand’s message in an image, it will resonate with your users much more than mere text.

 But how can you capture such a broad message in a photograph?
 Well, if you deliver gourmet pizza with fresh, local ingredients, you can convey so much more with a captivating photo of your cheesy pizza straight from the brick oven than you can with words— or even a generic photo of a delivery box.

 By the same token, if you’re a human services nonprofit, don’t show us your office building.
 Show us someone who has been impacted by your work.
 (PEOPLE resonate much more than things!)

 The Message: Hi.
 We make generic pizza just like everyone else.

 The Message: You will be delighted with our gourmet pizza – from our oven to your door!

 Of course, great subject matter can only go so far if a photo is not high quality.
 But what exactly defines “high quality”?
 Some factors to consider include: